jpverkamp/blog/content/programming/advent-of-code/2022/2022-12-08-treetopinator.md

 ---
 ### Source: [Treetop Tree House](https://adventofcode.com/2022/day/8)

+## Part 1

-#### **Part 1:** Given a grid of numbers, count how many of these numbers have a direct path in any cardinal direction to the edge of the grid.
+> Given a grid of numbers, count how many of these numbers have a direct path in any cardinal direction to the edge of the grid.

 <!--more-->